nmlgc/ssg/README.md

 3. Open Visual Studio's *x64_x86 Cross Tools Command Prompt*.
 4. Navigate to the checkout directory of this repository.
-5. Invoke `build.bat` in your way of choice:
+5. Invoke `build_windows.bat` in your way of choice:
    * If you use Visual Studio Code, open the editor from this command-line environment:

      ```batch